Table of Contents

 - Yavani (Trachyspermum ammi, fr., Oil) – 30mg

 - Colours Quinoline yellow, Tartrazine, Titanium dioxide

 Every 5 ml of Dabur Laxirid Syrup Syrup is prepared from:

 Extract derived from

 - Yashti (Glycyrrhiza glabra, Root) ),50 gram

 - Preservative: Sodium Methyl Paraben IP

 - Potassium sorbate IP

 Key Ingredients of Dabur Laxirid

-Cassia angustifolia (Cassia lanceolata Wall., Cassia elongata Lem—Lisanc., Cassia medicinatis Bisch., Senna officinalis Roxb., Senna angustifolia Batka) is Latin name of Senna.
+Cassia Angustifolia (Cassia lanceolata Wall., Cassia elongate Lem—Lisanc., Cassia medicinatis Bisch., Senna officinalis Roxb., Senna Angustifolia Batka) is Latin name of Senna.